IntelligentEdgeFabric/gpu-installer/README.md

 ## FAQ
-1. How to check gpu drivers are installed successfully
+1. How to check gpu drivers are installed successfully?
 ```sh
 # check that nvidia/nvidia-uvm ko are loaded
 lsmod |grep -e nvidia -e nvidia-uvm